caleorourke/orange/pages/planning.md

 | Delays in Decisions | Whether it's a delay between getting requirements and getting feedback from stakeholders, or a delay between requirements and coding, or a delay between writing code and seeing if it really worked, these each carry their own uncertainty. |
 | Crises | Attention may be diverted to deal with any crises that springs up, and it's important to be accommodating.
 Saying that we won't stop and take a hit in order to swarm on a crisis could come back to haunt us---maybe not tomorrow, or next week, or next month, but it will. |
 | Unclear Definition of Done | Teams without a clear, documented definition of what done means (Exit Criteria using the “I can” technique) can't validate that their work meets the Product Manager's expectations. |

+---

+# Takeaways

+Browse through these takeaways to get a better understanding of the underlying context.

+1. Doing 100% of something is better than waiting for 100% of everything.
+2. Finding a reason "to" is always more important than finding a reason "not to".
+3. The longer it takes to develop, the less likely it is to launch.
+4. You cannot be a God and expect not to get blamed for anything that isn’t right.
+The same goes for anyone leading a project.
+5. Flexibility leads to vulnerability.
+The more flexibility you have, the more control you need to prevent abuse.
+6. Good judgment comes from experience, and experience comes from bad judgment.
+7. Everything doesn't need to be talked about.
+8. No one ever said progress was pretty.
+9. Customers are the highest-ranking stakeholders.
+10. The most accurate way to tell how long a project will take is after it’s done.